Natural Antacids & Heartburn Remedies that Work

 When stomach acid repeatedly escapes the stomach, it damages the esophagus.
 Eventually, heartburn escalates into a more serious condition known as gastroesophageal reflux disease (GERD).
 In addition to the sensation of “heartburn”, GERD sufferers might also experience a sour flavor in the mouth or notice the taste of regurgitated food, as well as chest pain, coughing, wheezing, and/or trouble swallowing.

-But a malfunctioning LES allows corrosive stomach acids to travel into the esophagus where they can burn the lining and set the stage for ulcers, swelling, and even cancer.
+But a malfunctioning LES allows corrosive stomach acids to travel into the esophagus where they can burn its lining and set the stage for ulcers, swelling, and even increased risk of cancer.
 A number of different things can lead to a dysfunctional LES, including:

-- Taking certain drugs, including calcium channel blockers (Norvasc or Cardene, for example), antihistamines (Allegra and Benadryl, to name only two), nitrates, used to treat angina, and theophylline (Primatene, Quibron, and others)
+- Taking certain drugs on a regular basis, including calcium channel blockers (Norvasc or Cardene, for example), antihistamines (Allegra and Benadryl, to name only two), nitrates, used to treat angina, and theophylline (Primatene, Quibron, and others)

 - Being obese